raspberrypilearning/stress-ball/en/step_8.md

 Watch this short video, which shows what to do next.

 ![screenshot](images/balls-step7.gif)

-Now, follow the instructions for each task below.
 --- /no-print ---

 You can change the colour using the sliders.